sagemath/trac_to_gh/Issue 8092.md

 # Issue 8092: init.sage not attached in worksheets

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8092

 Original creator: mpatel